secretGeek/today-i-learned-staging/domains/transfer_away_from_godaddy.md

 ## Initiate at the gaining registrar (Gandi)

-5. Go to [gandi.net](https://gandi.net) - the front page of the site - click the "transfer" button, enter your domain name (actually... copy paste it in -- don't type it!) and press enter.
+- Step 5.
+Go to [gandi.net](https://gandi.net) - the front page of the site - click the "transfer" button, enter your domain name (actually... copy paste it in -- don't type it!) and press enter.

 	![Gandi transfer](gandi_transfer_1.png)

-6. It should say "Example.com can be transferred to Gandi." (if the Unlock has already been performed).
+- Step 6.
+It should say "Example.com can be transferred to Gandi." (if the Unlock has already been performed).
 Add it to your shopping cart, then go to your shopping cart.

-7. Make sure the contact details look good, and are the contact details you want to use for this payment/transaction.
+- Step 7.
+Make sure the contact details look good, and are the contact details you want to use for this payment/transaction.
 (They do not have to be *identical* to the old details at the previous registrar and these are *not* the details that will be used for the domain registration itself... that's on the next screen), click `next` (or continue or whatever the button is)

-8. Some DNS things... if the old registrar only had name-servers specified, then gandi will copy that in, and you're all good.
+- Step 8.
+Some DNS things... if the old registrar only had name-servers specified, then gandi will copy that in, and you're all good.

 	For situations where the old registrar was looking after the DNS you have to start from scratch.
 I've clicked on the "Select a configuration template" and chosen "Gandi's default configuration" and then I plan to edit that *after* the transfer workflow is done.
 I have the copy of the zone file that I exported at **Step 2** above, and will use that to "eyeball it" and make sure I get everything right (it won't be identical to how it used to be... but it will be very similar in terms of CNames and A records).

-9. Make sure you like the contact details.
+- Step 9.
+Make sure you like the contact details.
 Note "Email address hidden" and "WHOIS privacy enabled".

-10. Next screen -- here's where we enter the `EPP` which they refer to here as an `Authorization Code` -- enter that now!
+- Step 10.
+Next screen -- here's where we enter the `EPP` which they refer to here as an `Authorization Code` -- enter that now!

 	Also choose auto renew if you want that.
 I recommend it.

-11. If everything loooks good proceed with Payment and confirmation.
+- Step 11.
+If everything loooks good proceed with Payment and confirmation.

 ## Accept the transfer at the losing registrar (GoDaddy)

-12. You'll receive emails from Gandi confirming the purchase and from GoDaddy confirming that they've been asked to perform a transfer.
+- Step 12.
+You'll receive emails from Gandi confirming the purchase and from GoDaddy confirming that they've been asked to perform a transfer.
 Read the godaddy email carefully and you'll find you have two options: either wait 3 days for the process to be performed automatically - or immediately go to GoDaddy and confirm it.

 	When logged in to GoDaddy, look at their main menu for the "transfers" link... and once there select "Transfers Out > To Another registrar"